 - Probationary Any club may nominate a Probationary Clerk of the Course.
-Such a Registered Official may only act as an Assistant Clerk of the Course at a Club event. - National Grade D A Clerk of the Course who may officiate at any Club, National Restricted or National event for Hill Climb, Drag or Sprint.
-May officiate as a Deputy to a National Grade E Clerk of the Course - To upgrade from a National D to a National E a licence holder must officiate as a National D Clerk of the Course at 5 events.
+Such a Registered Official may only act as an Assistant Clerk of the Course at a Club event. - National Grade D A Clerk of the Course who may officiate at any Club, National Restricted or National event for Hill Climb, Drag, Sprint and Twisty Sprint.
+May officiate as a Deputy to a National Grade E Clerk of the Course. - To upgrade from a National D to a National E a licence holder must officiate as a National D Clerk of the Course at 5 events.
 He must act as a Deputy to a National E Clerk of the Course at 5 events and be recommended by the Clerk of the Course at each.
 In addition members of the Road Race, Drag and Sprint Committee may be appointed to observe him.
-A club must nominate him as being required to take charge of a specific future event. - 3.
-National Grade E A Clerk of the Course who may officiate at any event held under an ACU Permit for Hill Climb, Drag or Sprint.
-May officiate as a Deputy or Assistant to an FIM or FIME International Clerk of the Course for Hill Climb, Drag or Sprint.
+A club must nominate him as being required to take charge of a specific future event. - National Grade E A Clerk of the Course who may officiate at any event held under an ACU Permit for Hill Climb, Drag, Sprint and Twisty Sprint.
+May officiate as a Deputy or Assistant to an FIM or FIME International Clerk of the Course for Hill Climb, Drag, Sprint and Twisty Sprint.